lisaalaz/papers/papers/Improving_Language_Models_by_Retrieving_from_Trillions_of_Tokens.md

     - To avoid the overhead cost of retrieving at training time, all the retrievals are pre-computed into the train set.
 Each chunk is augmented with its k nearest neighbour chunks from the DB.
     - Before retrieval, they filter out any neighbours that originate from the same document as the current imput sequence (to avoid retrieving the next imput chunk $C_{u+1}$ when retrieving using chunk $C_u$).
     - At training time they also remove from the retrieval corpus all documents that have a 13-gram Jaccard similarity >= 0.8 to a validation or test document.
 This is to minimise test set leakage.
-    - They set $RET(C_1) = \empty$ for the first chunk.
+    - They set $RET(C_1) = ∅$ for the first chunk.
 In other words, the likelihood of tokens generated from the first chunk does not depend on any retrievals.

 - Results